digiscot/digiscot-website/pages/challenge-fund.md

   <li>Awards will range from £100 - £10,000.
 Awards of over £10,000 will only be considered in exceptional circumstances</li>
   <li>To help us paint more of a picture of skills across Scotland, sucessful projects will be required to ask the individuals they're supporting to fill out a short questionnaire on <a href="/about/basic-digital-skills/">Basic Digital Skills</a> and you'll be asked to update us on the progress of the project via your project page, just like <a href="/projects/comas">Comas have done</a></li>
 </ul>

+You can also <a href="/files/Challenge Fund Contract.pdf" target="_blank">download a copy of the Contract</a> to ensure you can comply.

 We are also working closely with organisations that have signed [Scotland's Digital Participation Charter](/charter/) to identify additional in-kind support (e.g. donations of equipment and volunteers).
 You can note your interest in this kind of support by ticking the box at the end of the application form.